bwindsor/typed-config/README.md

 `pip install typed-config`

 Requires python 3.6 or above.
+(Also, needs `typing_extensions` for Python <= 3.7, so not completely dependency free if using old Python).

 ## Basic usage
 ```python